 – You do the marketing.

 You need to do careful recruitment and selection.
 Maybe a clerical person is ready to move up.
 You already know if the person is likely to start their own business.
-Hiring relatives works for many firms.
+Hiring relatives can work for many firms.

 When interviewing, look for employee traits, such as staying at a job for a long time and wanting to work a 40 hour week.